Vic Gov QR code Service

 -

-Venue owners found some of the copy ambiguous so they were hesitant to proceed despite still wanting to support the government efforts
+What we learned: Venue owners found some of the copy ambiguous, making them hesitant to proceed despite wanting to support government efforts

-Action: All copy was reviewed, page by page and made clearer to avoid confusion and increase conversion about privacy and what was venue owner’s duty boundaries
+Design response: All copy was reviewed page by page and made clearer to avoid confusion and increase conversion about privacy and venue owner duty boundaries

 -

-Due to the requirement for enforcing this, venue owners assumed they would still have to maintain records and inform their visitors.
+What we learned: Due to enforcement requirements, venue owners assumed they would still have to maintain records and inform their visitors

-Action: Create more information via DJPR to inform where the responsibility of venue owners ended
+Design response: Created more information via DJPR to clarify where venue owner responsibility ended

 -

-After observing the visitors as end users in the spaces, our team found that there was an assumption that venue owners and visitors would figure it out.
-But his tech was new to Australia despite being used in Asia.
+What we learned: After observing visitors in venues, our team found there was an assumption that venue owners and visitors would figure out the technology, but this tech was new to Australia despite being used in Asia

-Action: Creation of user guides and in-context help in the registration and check-in process, and specifying the app didn’t require a download.
-Also was adding ability to add dependents.
+Design response: Created user guides and in-context help in the registration and check-in process, specified that no app download was required, and added ability to add dependents

 -